lauratmercer/Hacking-healthcare-APGO-2018/README.md

 **Agenda:**

-Presentation and discussion of objectives 1-4 (30 min) Interactive session covering objective 5 (45 min)
+Presentation and discussion of objectives 1-4 (30 min)
+Interactive session covering objective 5 (45 min)

 **Interactive component:**

-Participants will convert an existing presentation into a Litsignal module complete with references, attachments, and optional audio and video that can be accessed anywhere at https://litsignal.com/username/module-title
+Participants will convert an existing presentation into a Litsignal module complete with references, attachments, and optional audio and video that can be accessed anywhere (https://litsignal.com/username/module-title).

 **Take home product:**